The Juvenile Tarpon Capital of the World

 Tarpon Cay Lodge’s location allows access to possibly the best juvenile tarpon fishery in the world!
-The local fishery is protected as a marine preserve and the outfitters rest the fishery for 5 months.
-The area receives low-pressure year round and the commercial fishing boats are restricted from the prime tarpon flats and lagoons; maintaining a strong ecosystem and incredible fishery.
+The local fishery is protected as a marine preserve and the commercial fisherman do not fish the lagoons.
+The area receives low-pressure year-round and the commercial fishing boats are restricted from the prime tarpon flats and lagoons, maintaining a strong ecosystem and incredible fishery.
 Due to a large number of juvenile tarpon in the area, it is not uncommon to see pods of rolling fish feeding in open water lagoons on a calm day.
-The San Felipe fishery containing robust numbers of juvenile tarpon in the 5 – 15-pound range, some snook, cudas and jack crevalle.
-The boat runs each day to the lagoons are short and typically no more than 10 – 15 minutes.
+The fishery near Rio Lagartos contains robust numbers of juvenile tarpon in the 5 – 15-pound range, some snook, cudas, and jack crevalle.
+The boat runs each day to the lagoons are short and typically no more than 15 – 30 minutes.

-There are some great ocean side flats about an hour from the lodge that do see some migratory tarpon.
+There are some great ocean-side flats about an hour or so from the lodge that do see some migratory tarpon.
 The summer months are the best time for migratory fish opportunities.
 Most of the migratory fish they see are in the 20 – 50-pound range with an occasional fish in the 60 – 100 size class.

 Boats and Equipment Required

 Tarpon Cay utilizes 18-foot pangas for all operations.
-8 – 9 wt. rods with floating lines are perfect for the juvenile tarpon fishery.
+8 to 9-weight rods with floating lines are perfect for the juvenile tarpon fishery.
 The water is shallow with shots in 1 foot of water.
 Small 1/0 wet flies and gurglers are the tickets.
 40 – 50-pound mono leaders are preferred over fluorocarbon for the shallow water in the lagoons for the slower sink rate.
-The larger migratory tarpon will require 10 – 11 wt rods with an intermediate sinking line and 2/0 flies with 60 – 80-pound fluoro.
+The larger migratory tarpon will require 10 to 11-weight rods with an intermediate sinking line and 2/0 flies with 60 – 80-pound fluoro.